CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ### Puma configuration

 Puma reads its configuration from the `config/puma.rb` file.
 See [the puma documentation](https://github.com/puma/puma/blob/master/README.md) for more information.

+You can override the number of workers by using the `CC_PUMA_WORKERS` environment variable (e.g. `CC_PUMA_WORKERS=2`).
+If specified, it will be preferred over the setting from `config/puma.rb`.
+If none is specified, we will setup the number of workers depending on the size of the scaler your application is running on.
+We also fill the `WEB_CONCURRENCY` environment variable if it's not present as it may be used by rails' puma configuration.

+You can override the number of threads per worker by using the `CC_PUMA_THREADS` environment variable (e.g. `CC_PUMA_THREADS=4`).
+You can either specify a raw number or a range (e.g. `CC_PUMA_THREADS=4:8`) to configure a minimum and maximum number of threads instead of a static number of threads.
+If specified, it will be preferred over the setting from `config/puma.rb`.
+If none is specified, we will setup the number of threads per worker depending on the size of the scaler your application is running on.
+We also fill the `RAILS_MAX_THREADS` environment variable if it's not present as it may be used by rails' puma configuration.

 ## uWSGI asynchronous/non-blocking modes